 Time for the highlight of any trip to Ghent – Gravensteen!
 Visiting this 10th-century castle is a crash-course in medieval Belgian history, and is massively interesting even for those who aren’t massive history buffs.

-Well, the audio guide is absolutely hilarious!
-Honestly, every so often my boyfriend and I would look up at each other like… “did he really just say that”?!
-The guide was full of hilarious jokes, puns and hugely entertaining anecdotes.
+What makes a visit here so interesting is that the audio guide is absolutely hilarious!
 I later found out that the audio tour is presented by a Ghent comedian, which explains why it was so funny.

 Gravesteen is, in my opinion, the very best thing to do in Ghent.
 It was also one of my favourite things I did in Belgium!
 Entry tickets cost €12.00 for adults and €7.00 for students aged 19-25.
 We spent around 1 hour and 15 minutes there, and I can’t recommend it enough.

 Out of all the places I sampled beer during my 5 days in Belgium (and there were many!) t’Galgenhuis has to be the most unique, and probably my favourite.

 Getting an indoor seat in here can be tricky – they call it the smallest bar in Ghent for a reason – but if you’re willing to squeeze in it’ll definitely be worth it.
 During my visit there were quite a lot of locals in the bar, so although it’s popular with tourists it’s far from a tourist trap.

 Their beer menu is extensive and full of all the popular Belgian beers, as well as a few lesser-known ones.
 They also offer cheese, cured meats and other bar snacks.

 Ready to have your mind blown?